KahuM8/Bayes/README.md

-This was compiled with java 20
+This was compiled with the ecs machines but should run with anything later than java 17

 you can check your java version with the command: java --version